ruby-cube/project-inklings/README.md

 <br/>

-⚠️ **Under Active Development**: Inklings is still at an early stage of development but will eventually be released as open source.
+⚠️ **Under Active Development**: Inklings is still at an early stage of development and currently lives in a private repository.
+It will eventually be released as open source.
 Early prototypes have so far been extremely promising :)

 <br/>
 <br/>